JuliaSmoothOptimizers/KrylovPreconditioners.jl/docs/src/index.md

 # [KrylovPreconditioners.jl documentation](@id Home)

 This package provides a collection of preconditioners.
+## How to Cite

+If you use KrylovPreconditioners.jl in your work, please cite using the format given in [`CITATION.cff`](https://github.com/JuliaSmoothOptimizers/KrylovPreconditioners.jl/blob/main/CITATION.cff).
 ## How to Install

 KrylovPreconditioners.jl can be installed and tested through the Julia package manager: